MichaelNguyen756/DynamicForm/README.md

 Prerequisites:
   - Node.js needs to be installed in order to build the files.
+  - Yarn is needed to build and compile the src files

 Steps:
   1. Run "yarn install", to get all the required React libraries and depenedencies listed in package.json.